awsdocs/amazon-vpc-user-guide/doc_source/VPC_Subnets.md

 + `2001:db8:1234:1a00::3`
 + `2001:db8:1234:1a00:ffff:ffff:ffff:ffff`

-## Subnet Routing<a name="SubnetRouting"></a>
+## Subnet routing<a name="SubnetRouting"></a>

 Each subnet must be associated with a route table, which specifies the allowed routes for outbound traffic leaving the subnet\.
 Every subnet that you create is automatically associated with the main route table for the VPC\.
 You can change the association, and you can change the contents of the main route table\.
-For more information, see [Route Tables](VPC_Route_Tables.md)\.
+For more information, see [Route tables](VPC_Route_Tables.md)\.

 In the previous diagram, the route table associated with subnet 1 routes all IPv4 traffic \(`0.0.0.0/0`\) and IPv6 traffic \(`::/0`\) to an internet gateway \(for example, `igw-1a2b3c4d`\)\.
 Because instance 1A has an IPv4 Elastic IP address and instance 1B has an IPv6 address, they can be reached from the internet over IPv4 and IPv6 respectively\.

 **Note**
 \(IPv4 only\) The Elastic IPv4 address or public IPv4 address that's associated with your instance is accessed through the internet gateway of your VPC\.
 Traffic that goes through an AWS Site\-to\-Site VPN connection between your instance and another network traverses a virtual private gateway, not the internet gateway, and therefore does not access the Elastic IPv4 address or public IPv4 address\.

 The instance 2A can't reach the internet, but can reach other instances in the VPC\.
 You can allow an instance in your VPC to initiate outbound connections to the internet over IPv4 but prevent unsolicited inbound connections from the internet using a network address translation \(NAT\) gateway or instance\.
 Because you can allocate a limited number of Elastic IP addresses, we recommend that you use a NAT device if you have more instances that require a static public IP address\.
 For more information, see [NAT](vpc-nat.md)\.
 To initiate outbound\-only communication to the internet over IPv6, you can use an egress\-only internet gateway\.
-For more information, see [Egress\-Only Internet Gateways](egress-only-internet-gateway.md)\.
+For more information, see [Egress\-only internet gateways](egress-only-internet-gateway.md)\.

 The route table associated with subnet 3 routes all IPv4 traffic \(`0.0.0.0/0`\) to a virtual private gateway \(for example, `vgw-1a2b3c4d`\)\.
 Instance 3A can reach computers in the corporate network over the Site\-to\-Site VPN connection\.

-## Subnet Security<a name="SubnetSecurity"></a>
+## Subnet security<a name="SubnetSecurity"></a>

 AWS provides two features that you can use to increase security in your VPC: *security groups* and *network ACLs*\.
 Security groups control inbound and outbound traffic for your instances, and network ACLs control inbound and outbound traffic for your subnets\.
 In most cases, security groups can meet your needs; however, you can also use network ACLs if you want an additional layer of security for your VPC\.
-For more information, see [Internetwork Traffic Privacy in Amazon VPC](VPC_Security.md)\.
+For more information, see [Internetwork traffic privacy in Amazon VPC](VPC_Security.md)\.

 By design, each subnet must be associated with a network ACL\.
 Every subnet that you create is automatically associated with the VPC's default network ACL\.
 You can change the association, and you can change the contents of the default network ACL\.
 For more information, see [Network ACLs](vpc-network-acls.md)\.